cmusso86/cmusso86/README.md

 My current areas of interest lie in Neural Networks and Causal Inference, even though my knowledge in both areas is still very limited o.O.

 Regardless of your specific interests, I hope you'll discover something valuable within the content presented here.
-(And Yes, chatGPT help me writing this info).
+(And Yes, chatGPT did help me writing this info).